vnijs/radiant/README.md

 ### Todo

-- Create Radiant-package that exports analysis functions
+- Export all analysis functions
-- Use roxygen for documentation
+- Add roxygen documentation
 - Testing using Rselenium
 - Use dplyr, tidyr, and magrittr to explore, transform, and filter data
 - etc. etc.